 Hearing is a complex sense involving both the ear’s ability to recognize sound and the brain’s ability to interpret those sounds.
 Hearing loss can involve one or both of those functions, making the range of causes for hearing loss vast, including genetics, noise exposure and aging.

-Our hearing and vestibular (balance) disorder experts treat a variety of conditions related to the ears and our Department of Otolaryngology – Head and Neck Surgery is ranked the 19th best ear, nose and throat (ENT) program in the country, so you’ll be in good hands as we work to diagnose the cause of your hearing loss and find ways to restore it.
+Our hearing and vestibular (balance) disorder experts treat a variety of conditions related to the ears and our Department of Otolaryngology – Head and Neck Surgery is ranked as one of the best ear, nose and throat (ENT) programs in the country by U.S. News & World Report, so you’ll be in good hands as we work to diagnose the cause of your hearing loss and find ways to restore it.

 What are the signs of hearing loss?